-Part 1 - Operator and management details 1.1 Retirement village Retirement Village Name: Cascade Gardens Leisure & Retirement location Village Street Address: 67 Cascade Street Suburb: Raceview State: Qld Post Code: 4305 1.2 Owner of the land Name of land owner: Sherwood Constructions & Engineering Pty Ltd on which the retirement village Australian Company Number (ACN): 010 179 932 scheme is located Address: C/- 622 Wickham Street Suburb: Fortitude Valley State: Qld Post Code: 4006 Sherwood Constructions & Engineering Pty Ltd is the owner of the balance, undeveloped portion of the retirement village.
+Part 1 - Operator and management details

+1.1 Retirement village location Retirement Village Name: Cascade Gardens Leisure & Retirement Village Street Address: 67 Cascade Street Suburb: Raceview State: Qld Post Code: 4305 1.2 Owner of the land on which the retirement village scheme is located Name of land owner: Sherwood Constructions & Engineering Pty Ltd Australian Company Number (ACN): 010 179 932 Address: C/- 622 Wickham Street Suburb: Fortitude Valley State: Qld Post Code: 4006 Sherwood Constructions & Engineering Pty Ltd is the owner of the balance, undeveloped portion of the retirement village.
 There are currently 109 freehold community title residence in the retirement village and each of those are owned by either owner occupier residents of the retirement village or investors who rent them to occupier residents.
-Name of entity that operates the retirement village (scheme operator) 1.3 Village operator Cascade Gardens Village Pty Ltd Australian Company Number (ACN): 078 939 161
+1.3 Village operator Name of entity that operates the retirement village (scheme operator) Cascade Gardens Village Pty Ltd Australian Company Number (ACN): 078 939 161

 Address: C/- 622 Wickham Street

 Suburb: Fortitude Valley State: Qld Post Code: 4006

 Date entity became operator: 16 June 1997

 1.4 Village management and Name of village management entity and contact details

 onsite availability Previously Cascade Gardens Management Pty Ltd Australian Company Number (ACN) 078 939 205 under a caretaking agreement that has expired.

 Australian Company Number (ACN)

 PhoneEmail

 An onsite manager (or representative) is available to residents:

 ⊠ None available

 □ Other

 Onsite availability includes:

 Weekdays

 Weekends

-1.5 Approved closure plan or transition plan Is there an approved transition plan for the village? $\Box$ Yes $\boxtimes$ No
+1.5 Approved closure plan or transition plan for the retirement village Is there an approved transition plan for the village? \Box Yes \boxtimes No

-for the retirement village A written transition plan approved by the Department of Communities, Housing and Digital Economy is required when an existing operator is transitioning control of the retirement village scheme's operation to a new operator.
+A written transition plan approved by the Department of Communities, Housing and Digital Economy is required when an existing operator is transitioning control of the retirement village scheme's operation to a new operator.

-Is there an approved closure plan for the village? $\Box$ Yes $\boxtimes$ No
+Is there an approved closure plan for the village? \Box Yes \boxtimes No

 A written closure plan approved by the residents of the village (by a special resolution at a residents meeting) or by the Department of Communities, Housing and Digital Economy is required if an operator is closing a retirement village scheme.
 This includes winding down or stopping to operate the village, even temporarily.

 Part 2 - Age limits

 2.1 What age limits apply to residents in this village?
 50 years of age or over

 ACCOMMODATION, FA CILITIES AND SERVICES

 Part 3 - Accommodatio n units: Nature of ownership or tenure

-Accommodation types
+Accommodation types Freehold (owner resident) Lease (non-owner resident) Licence (non-owner resident) Share in company title entity (non-owner resident) Unit in unit trust (non-owner resident) Rental (non-owner resident) Other

 Accommodation types 3.2 Number of units by

 accommodation type There are units in the village, comprising

 and tenure single story units; units in multi-story building with Accommodation Freehold Leasehold Licence Other

 unit •

 Independent living units

 - Studio

 - One bedroom

 - Two bedroom 109

 - Three bedroom

 Serviced units

 - Studio

 - One bedroom

 - Two bedroom

 - Three bedroom

 Other [specify]

 Total number of units

 Access and design

-3.3 What disability  Level access from the street into and between all areas o $\boxtimes$ Level access from the street into and between all areas of the unit (i.e. no external or internal steps or stairs) in $\square$ all $\square$ some units
+3.3 What disability access and design features do the units and the village contain?

 Part 4 - Parking for residents and visitors

 4.1 What car parking oxtimes All units with own garage or carport attached or adjacent to the unit

 in the village is available for residents?
 Restrictions on resident's car parking include: